 F2E1 temperature error

-This step-by-step repair guide walks you through fixing f2e1 temperature error on your Whirlpool WFE550S0LZ (Electric Range).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing the F2E1 temperature error on your Whirlpool WFE550S0LZ (Electric Range).
+With the right tools and parts, you can tackle this repair in about 1–2 hours, saving yourself from a costly service call.

 Part of our Top 20 Oven Models & Common Repair Issues Guide.
 Browse all oven repair guides for related models and issues.